mattbeckstrand/startup/README.md

 - Samples: I just set all of them to be centered and rounded the photos to give it a cool prestine look.
 - Dms: I put the dm in a flex container and added a background of blue a so you could see that you could click anywhere to go into the message
 - Profile: Profile has two flexboxes one horizontal and one vertical for the top followers and listening history buttons and the other for the users reviews

+## React P1 deliverable
+- For React P1 I went through and edited my structure just a bit and started using .jsx files.
+I have been using Tailwind so for my css I didn't have to change much other than switchign the version I was using in my postcss.confic.js file and the input .css file.
+Other than that I switched the deploy file to deploy react instead of files.